Can invisible information have a defined visual aesthetic?

 When can the aesthetics of the digital world move beyond symbology?

 PSA: Not sure what Bitcoin is?
 It’s a completely digital peer-to-peer payment system and currency that uses cryptography to secure transactions.
 It was introduced as open source software by Satoshi Nakamoto, a pseudonymous character who the media is obsessed with trying to identify.
-Users can send and receive bitcoins using digital wallets (imagine a digital version of your actual wallet – the cash inside is can be handed to someone else, but if you lose it, it’s gone).
+Users can send and receive bitcoins using digital wallets (imagine a digital version of your actual wallet – the cash inside it can be handed to someone else, but if you lose it, it’s gone).
 While you can get bitcoins by mining (an activity built into the software), most people now buy them from an exchange or sell goods to earn them, just like a normal currency or stock.
-While BTC was once associated with sketchy online vendors like The Silk Road, it’s now accepted by tons of retailers (Dell, & Overstock.com to name a couple) and its adoption rate is sky-rocketing.
+While BTC was once associated with less-than-reputable online vendors like The Silk Road, it’s now accepted by many retailers (Dell, & Overstock.com to name a couple) and its adoption rate is sky-rocketing.
 Here is a [rapidly growing] list of 3,000+ vendors who accept Bitcoin.
 If you’re new to Bitcoin and want a safe, easy way to get your hands on some BTC, head over to Coinbase.

 Still confused?
 Watch this video.

 Bitcoin doesn’t look like anything, because it’s a purely digital currency.
 Since its creator is anonymous, there isn’t even a picture of a person to stand in as a visual reference.
-The Bitcoin whitepaper released by Satoshi Nakamoto (the digital currency’s anonymous creator) is a glorious study in minimal design – with clean black text on a white background and a few clinical-looking tables explaining the digital coin’s complexities, there is nary a visual to be found.
+The Bitcoin whitepaper released by Satoshi Nakamoto (the digital currency’s anonymous creator) is a study in minimalist design – with clean black text on a white background and a few clinical-looking tables explaining the digital coin’s complexities, there is nary a visual to be found.
 Just like code itself, the information is the content, and it can only be understood once it is read by someone – or something– who can read it.

 We need a better design to signify Bitcoin, as the golden coin is confusing people about what the currency is and how it works.
 What else could do the job, though?
 It’s a simple fact that humans need to reference existing, easily-understood ideas in order to explain new, innovative ideas – this is how our minds expand and learn.
 And, if there’s one thing we’ve seen with new technologies, it’s that most humans tend to cling to what they know.
 This desire to make new things seem more like familiar things is why we have nostalgic Instagram filters, why you can buy retro iPhone docks that look like old-timey telephones, and why our computer operating systems resemble the physical file-and-folder office systems of days gone by.
 It’s why we need user-interaction designers to turn code into an easily understood environment.
 Drop a human into an environment that is unfamiliar, and she’ll panic.
 Make it look like something she’s seen before, and you can trick her into trying something new.

 Just for fun, here are a few Bitcoin-themed stock photos.
-The stock photography aesthetic is pretty soul-wrenching as a whole, but these really take the cake for being literal in the most uninteresting way possible.
+The stock photography aesthetic is soul-wrenching as a whole, but these really take the cake for being literal in the most uninteresting way possible.

 If we could start from scratch and reinvent the aesthetics of Bitcoin, how would it look?